yishangru/Leetcode/graph/310_minimun_height_tree.md

 Solution: **BFS + DFS to find the longest path and select middle node as the root node**

 ## Solution Insights
-**the root node in MHT must be the middle node of the longest path in graph**
+**The root node in MHT must be the middle node of the longest path in graph**

 Proof:
 - Case 1: Root node is the node in longest path